| Course code: 403B2 |

 Goals: |

-This course will enable students to acquire basic and advanced knowledge of the mechanisms of biochemical regulation. |
+This course will enable students to acquire basic and advanced knowledge of the mechanisms of biochemical regulation at the level of biosignaling |

 Outcome: |

-Students have mastered the essential biochemical regulatory mechanisms and basic laboratory techniques. |
+Students have mastered the essential biochemical regulatory mechanisms to maintain systemic homeostasis in the human body |

 Teaching methods: |

-Lectures, theory exercises and experimental exercises. |
+Lectures, theory, and experimental exercises |

 Extracurricular activities: |